‘I just want you to listen.’

 I’ve always felt that Bounty’ the episode is a parallel to ‘Bounty’ the storyline.
 It might be the most ‘meta’ episode of all.
 Its sits in it’s own little world – in isolation – just like Sarcoff himself.
 On his own with a collection of things that bring him pleasure, just as the episode contains all the key ingredients that bring me pleasure as a viewer.
 It’s not perfect – but many of the characteristics that is part of the DNA of Blake’s 7 is here.

 It’s a tricky point in the series these later stages.
 We’ve not reached the final storylines.
 We’ve seen the battle with Travis reach a kind of result – for now.
 But we’re not quite done.
 So Bounty sits on it’s own.
 In fact it kind of harks back to earlier episodes that focus on the chipping away of the Federation.
 After only a few scenes I was wondering whether this belonged earlier on.
 Perhaps a swap with ‘Mission to Destiny’ in running order?
 Changing the running order of episode is something I always enjoy doing.
-In my head, series 1 would had some heavy Federation based storylines up until ‘Project Avalon’ then a bit of a fallow period before we return to the battle against Servalan and Travis in the final two stories.
+In my head, season A would had some heavy Federation based storylines up until ‘Project Avalon’ then a bit of a fallow period before we return to the battle against Servalan and Travis in the final two stories.

 I find it interesting how we go straight into the action as Cally skulks around some woodland.
 No establishing shot, or introductions.
 It’s like we’ve come late to the party.
 And then we see Blake with his picnic box.
 I’m sure I’m just another in a long line of people to mention the picnic box.
 Even rebels get hungry.